Today's Articles

 *The birth of William Adger in 1856 is celebrated on this date.
 He was a Black minister.

 Together, his parents made sure all thirteen of their children were educated.
 The censuses indicate that all children started school at age five and continued until at least fourteen, often beyond that.
-In 1860, eight of the twelve children listed in the census attended school; the youngest student was William, and the eldest was seventeen-year-old Daniel.
+In 1860, eight of the twelve children listed in the census attended school; the youngest student was William and the eldest was seventeen-year-old Daniel.
 The daughters in the family would become dressmakers and milliners after school.
-At least three of the sons followed their father into the furniture business, as a cabinetmaker, an upholsterer, and furniture salesmen; another two sons are known to have worked in the post office.
+At least three of the sons followed their father into the furniture business as a cabinetmaker, an upholsterer, and a furniture salesman; another two sons are known to have worked in the post office.

 William was the only one to attend college.
-Adger graduated first, in 1875, from the Institute for Colored Youth (forerunner of Cheyney University), where he served as the secretary.
+Adger graduated first, in 1875, from the Institute for Colored Youth (forerunner of Cheyney University), where he was the secretary.
 In 1879, he enrolled in the College of the University of Pennsylvania.
 When he was awarded his Bachelor of Arts degree in 1883, Adger became the first Black graduate of the University of Pennsylvania.
 While a Penn student, he lived in his father's home at 833 South Street, along with his parents, two unmarried sisters, and an unmarried brother (the upholsterer).
 His brother Robert, Jr. (a storekeeper like his father) also lived in the house with his wife and four young children.
-William was also a student in the Divinity School of the Episcopal Church, Philadelphia.
+William was also a Divinity School of the Episcopal Church, Philadelphia student.

 Adger had been a member of the Fraternal Association, primarily composed of former South Carolina residents.
-He planned to become a minister during his early death in 1855.
+He planned to become a minister when he died early in 1855.
 According to the October 20, 1885 issue of University Magazine, he died at the family home of hip disease.
-Burial was at the Church of the Crucifixion on Bainbridge Street near Eighth Street, where one of his brothers was the organist.
+He was buried at the Church of the Crucifixion on Bainbridge Street near Eighth Street, where one of his brothers was the organist.

 New Poem Each Day